DioxusLabs/docsite/docs-src/0.6/src/guide/data_fetching.md

 ## Adding Dependencies

 Dioxus does not provide any built-in utilities for fetching data.
-Crates like [dioxus-query](https://github.com/marc2332/dioxus-query) exist, but for this tutorial we'll showcase how to implement data-fetching from scratch.
+Crates like [dioxus-query](https://github.com/marc2332/dioxus-query) exist, but for this tutorial we'll implement data-fetching from scratch.

 First, we need to add two new dependencies to our app: [serde](https://crates.io/crates/serde) and [reqwest](https://crates.io/crates/reqwest).

+- Reqwest provides an HTTP client for fetching.
-Serde will let us derive a JSON Deserializer and Reqwest provides us an HTTP client to fetch with.
+- Serde will let us derive a JSON Deserializer to decode the response.

 In a new terminal window, add these crates to your app with `cargo add`.